Image

 • Fines of no more than $1,000

 • You must install and maintain, as well as pay for, a breath alcohol ignition interlock device (BAIID).
-This prevents someone from starting a vehicle if their BAC is over a certain limit.
+This keeps someone from starting a vehicle if their BAC is over a certain limit.

 • Required purchase of a high-risk auto insurance plan (SR-22)

-The administrative component in a Town and Country, MO DWI case relates to your driving privileges, and how the Missouri Department of Revenue manages the revocation or suspension of your license.
-Most Town and Country, MO-area drivers may be unaware that you can appeal the automatic suspension or revocation of your license, as long as that appeal is filed within 15 days of your initial arrest in Town and Country, MO.
+The administrative component in a Town and Country, MO DWI case pertains to your driving privileges, and how the Missouri Department of Revenue handles your license revocation or suspension.
+Most Town and Country, MO-area drivers do not know that you can appeal the automatic suspension or revocation of your license, provided the appeal is submitted within 15 days of your initial arrest in Town and Country, MO.

-When you hire the Town and Country, MO DWI lawyers at Combs Waterkotte, you can be confident that our firm will tackle both facets of your DWI case as soon as possible and strive to mitigate the impact of a DWI arrest on your life.
-We will compile evidence, look at the facts of your case, pinpoint potential discrepancies in the Town and Country police report or arrest, and craft a strategy that is built to win.
+When you enlist the impeccable services of the DWI lawyers with experience in Town and Country, MO at Combs Waterkotte, you can be confident that our firm will tackle both facets of your DWI case as soon as possible and strive to mitigate the impact of a DWI arrest on your life.
+We will gather evidence, look at the facts of your case, identify potential holes in the Town and Country police report or arrest, and craft a strategy that is built for success.
 Give us a call now at (314) 900-HELP or reach out to us online.

-If you have recently been arrested and charged with driving while intoxicated in Town and Country, MO, you likely understand the urgency surrounding your case.
-The sooner you can get a skilled Town and Country, MO DWI lawyer to review documents, gather evidence, and construct a robust case, the better the odds are that the consequences resulting from your DWI arrest in Town and Country will be substantially reduced, if not eliminated.
+If you’ve recently been arrested and charged with driving while intoxicated in Town and Country, MO, you likely understand the urgency surrounding your case.
+Swift action is crucial in securing a seasoned Town and Country, MO DWI lawyer to examine documents, amass evidence, and construct a robust case, the better the odds are that the consequences resulting from your DWI arrest in Town and Country will be substantially mitigated or even eradicated.

 Combs Waterkotte has helped hundreds of Town and Country, MO-area residents from all walks of life take on DWI charges.
-Our firm seamlessly combines unparalleled legal expertise and aggressive litigation with a commitment to personalized service and communication that is unmatched among DWI law firms near Town and Country, MO and throughout Missouri.
-Our DWI attorneys assure you that, regardless of the time, location, or circumstance, they will swiftly answer your call to discuss your case or any other legal concerns.
-This is part of our commitment to complete client satisfaction, which our previous clients can attest to as well.
+Our firm seamlessly combines unparalleled legal expertise and assertive advocacy with a commitment to personalized service and communication that is unmatched among DWI law firms near Town and Country, MO and throughout Missouri.
+Our DWI lawyers assure you that, regardless of the time, location, or circumstance, they will swiftly answer your call to discuss your case or any other legal concerns.
+This commitment is an integral part of our pledge to gain complete client satisfaction, as affirmed by our satisfied clients.

 View Service Areas